 It is only when the CBR650R can tap into the upper end of its rpm or the upper speed-end of any gear that it will offer more acceleration than the MT-07 and this is what makes the CBR650R’s outright acceleration greater, which you will see in the below graph.

-But in most real-world situations the MT-07 will punch a good few bike length on that initial roll if both bikes are in the same gear and at the same speed, and it will do this from almost any speed in said gear but more so below 100 mph.
+But in most real-world situations the MT-07 will punch a good few bike lengths on that initial roll if both bikes are in the same gear and at the same speed, and it will do this from almost any speed in said gear but more so below 100 mph.

-Above that the advantage tends to swing back in favour of the CBR650R as higher road speeds tend to mean that you are at higher rpm.
+Above that, the advantage tends to swing back in favour of the CBR650R as higher road speeds tend to mean that you are at higher rpm.

 If you are a CBR650R guy/gal in most situations if you want to keep the MT-07 in sight after that initial hit/roll, you’ll have to drop a gear and work the engine a little harder.
 Though if you rev out each gear the CBR650R will close the gap and pass the MT-07.